111: Moon Zero Two

 Moon Zero Mostel.

 Zero Mostel (1915-1977) was a stage and screen actor best known for his role in the 1968 film The Producers.
-A lengthy blacklisting came in the 1950s, thanks to his refusal to name names before the House Un-American Activities Committee.
+He was blacklisted in the 1950s, thanks to his refusal to name names for the commie-hunters in the House Un-American Activities Committee (HUAC).
 His career recovered starting in the late 1950s, and he starred on stage in Fiddler on the Roof and in A Funny Thing Happened on the Way to the Forum.

 Hairpieces by Alexander Calder.

-Alexander Calder (1898-1976) was an artist best known for his elaborate mobiles.
+Alexander Calder (1898-1976) was an artist best known for his colorful and elaborate mobiles.

 Ron Hubbard?
 Old Mother Hubbard?

 L. Ron Hubbard (1911-1986) was a writer known for his pulp fiction and the sci-fi tome Battlefield Earth.
-Throughout the 1940s and ‘50s, Hubbard had financial difficulties and told many people that the easiest way to make money was to devise a new faith or a new psychiatric method.
-By founding Scientology, he did both.
-“Old Mother Hubbard” is an English nursery rhyme first printed in 1805 about an elderly matron searching for a treat to appease her canine, only to find that his repertoire of tricks was nigh inexhaustible.
+Throughout the 1940s and ‘50s, Hubbard had financial difficulties and told multiple people in the late ‘40s that the easiest way to make money was to start a religion.
+Less than ten years later, Scientology was born.
+“Old Mother Hubbard” is an English nursery rhyme first printed in 1805 about an elderly matron searching for a treat to appease her canine, only to find that his repertoire of tricks is nigh-inexhaustible.

 Then I’m not going to be Community Chest any more.

 Community Chest is one of two types of cards (the other being Chance) available in the board game Monopoly, drawn when the player’s token lands on the appropriate space.
-It was named after a charity called Community Chest, which was the original name for the United Way.
+The cards were named after a charity called Community Chest, which was the original name for the United Way.

 Fourth floor.
 Tyrannical tycoons.
 Loose women.

-For many years, manually operated elevators in high-rise buildings required employees who manipulated the lever.
+For many years, manually operated elevators in high-rise buildings required employees to work the lever.
 In department stores, the operator would often announce to the elevator’s passengers what products and services were available on each floor.

 I’m just wild about Harry.

 “I’m Just Wild About Harry” is a song written by Noble Sissle and Eubie Blake for the 1921 musical Shuffle Along.
 At the time, it broke taboos about depicting romance between black characters.
-In 1948, Harry Truman used it as his campaign song for his presidential election campaign.
+In 1948, Harry Truman used it as his presidential campaign song.
 It was also used frequently in Warner Brothers’ Looney Tunes animated shorts.

 An Otto on the surface of the Moon?
 It’ll never work.